9 upcoming sports events around Maine

 GOLF

 BANGOR — The 9th annual Husson Eagles Golf Outing is scheduled for June 21 at Bangor Municipal Golf Course.
 Registration starts at 11 a.m. and a shotgun start follows at 12:30 p.m.
 The $125 entry fee includes greens fee, cart, dinner and a gift bag.
 Husson coaches, former athletes, alumni, friends and local personalities will be on hand.
 Proceeds will benefit the Husson Athletics Eagles Fund.
 Prizes will be awarded for the top three gross and net scores, closest to the pin and there is a hole-in-one contest.
 Dinner catered by Hero’s Sports Grill begins at 4:30 p.m., followed by the awards program.
 Payment can be made the day of the event or by sending a check made out to “Husson Athletics” to: Janice Clark, Husson Athletics, 1 College Circle, Bangor, ME 04401.
-Contact Clark for more information at 207-941-7026, or clarkja@husson.edu
+For more information, contact Clark at 207-941-7026 or clarkja@husson.edu

-AUBURN — The 11th annual LifeFlight Emergency Care Open will start at 8 a.m.
-Monday, June 17, at the Martindale Country Club, 527 Beech Hill Road.
-This is a traditional scramble, with games on the course including the ever-popular air cannon.
-Pending availability, the LifeFlight helicopter will also make an appearance.
-Includes food and prizes.

 ROAD RACING